 The ability to solve problems is an important life skill, for both your career and personal life.
 Below is a six step problem solving process that should help you problem solve more efficiently.

 It can be helpful to use a large sheet of paper and a pencil, or computer graphics software such as Adobe Illustrator, so that you can represent your thoughts about the problem more graphically.
 Doing this with graphics software is particularly good as you can easily move elements around.

 Clearly define the problem you wish to solve.

 Get the real facts.
 Make sure you have good information from any other people involved, otherwise you may waste time.

 2) Analyse the Problem

-Have you chosen the right problem to solve?
+Check you have chosen the right problem to solve.